These guides are AI-generated educational summaries — not legal or medical advice.

 Not mentioning the specific Plasmodium species involved

-Why: The species of malaria parasite directly affects the risk of relapse, severity of disease, and appropriate treatment.
+The species of malaria parasite directly affects the risk of relapse, severity of disease, and appropriate treatment.
 P. vivax and P. ovale have liver-stage hypnozoites causing relapse; P. falciparum causes the most severe acute disease.
 This information materially affects the rating.

-Do this instead: Know your species and state it clearly to the examiner.
+Instead: Know your species and state it clearly to the examiner.
 Reference laboratory documentation confirming the species.
 If the species was never identified, state that and describe your symptom pattern.

 Impact: All levels - particularly relevant for relapse-based ratings